MicoNoNico/HarmonyAudioManager/README.md

 #### Music Methods

-- `PlayMusic(MusicClips musicClip, bool loop = true)`
+- `PlayMusic(MusicClips musicClip, bool loop = true, Transform parentTransform = null)`
     - Plays a music clip.
+Supports spatial audio if a parentTransform is provided.
-- `PlayRandomMusic(MusicClips musicClip, bool loop = true)`
+- `PlayRandomMusic(MusicClips musicClip, bool loop = true, Transform parentTransform = null)`
     - Plays a random music clip from an `AudioAsset` that allows multiple clips.
+Supports spatial audio if a parentTransform is provided.
 - `StopMusic()`
     - Stops the currently playing music.
 - `PauseMusic()`